 Entrepreneurs: Trevor Johnston and Justin Johnston

 The Wallet Buckle was created out of necessity by brother duo Trevor and Justin.
-Trevor always wore belt buckles and never liked carrying his wallet.
-He frequently took his wallet out of his pocket and started misplacing it.
-The foundation for the Wallet Buckle was created!
+Trevor never liked carrying his wallet and always wore belt buckles.
+He frequently started misplacing his wallet by taking it out of his pocket.
+The Wallet Buckle’s foundation was created!

-All Wallet Buckles are finished and embellished right in our offices in Walnut Creek, CA.
+All Wallet Buckles are embellished and finished in their office in Walnut Creek, CA.

 Everything started with a Kickstarter campaign gathering almost $45,000 in 2016.